 How can I save on waste charges?

-You can save money and time and help the environment by sorting your load before you leave home.
-Pack your trailer so the attendant can easily see what is in your load:
+You can save money and time by sorting your load before you leave home.
+The Transfer Station attendant will assess your load and charge accordingly.
+Pack your trailer so the attendant can easily see what is in your load.

-- Separate items that cost from items that are free
+- Separating items that incur a charge from items that are free

 - Put the bigger items in first and pack smaller items in the gaps

 - Separate general rubbish that can’t be recycled

 Where do I find my transfer station voucher?

 Waste disposal vouchers for Transfer Stations are issued to property owners within Indigo Shire.
 The vouchers are located on the bottom of the first rates notice (sent out in September each year).

 I have recently purchased a property and did not get a waste disposal voucher/ I cannot find my voucher.